Shoot the Stars

 Waiver of Responsibility

 Everyone who enrolls in the workshop must sign a waiver of responsibility before participating.
-We will send you the form so you can print it out and sign it beforehand and we will have extra copies at the shooting venue that you can sign on location.
+We will send you the form so you can print and sign it beforehand.
+We will have extra copies at the shooting venue.
 We aren’t responsible for stolen items, injuries, sickness, death or any damages to your equipment or losses from travel expenses.
 To participate, you must follow all local laws and regulations or we will ask you to leave the workshop without a refund.

 Book Now!